Vishwa Thulasi: Cast

+Production

+The film's first schedule started at Pollachi then held at Tharangampadi and Cuddalore.
+Some scenes were shot at 200 year old house at Ottapalam, Kerala.
+The filming took 67 days to be completed.

 Soundtrack

-All the songs were composed and orchestrated by M. S. Viswanathan.
+The film's soundtrack were composed and orchestrated by M. S. Viswanathan.
 Background score of the movie was done by Ilaiyaraaja.
+Except for song "Engu Piranthathu" which was composed by Ilayaraja, rest of the songs were composed by Viswanathan.

 Reception

 Malini Mannath of Chennai Online wrote that "Though one can appreciate the debutant director's sincerity to give a clean, aesthetic, lyrical film, quite different from the dance-fight-romance routine, one feels 'Vishwa Thulasi' would have made a pleasant video-album.
 Stretching it to two hours, is stretching it a bit too much!"
+Malathi Rangarajan of The Hindu wrote that "In a film scenario where sexy gyrations and obscene overtones are a norm, Sumathy, who is new to cinema, shows real guts in coming out with a clean film that moves quite slowly, of course, with veterans who deliver the goods with ease."

 Awards

 The film has won the following awards since its release: